spring-attic/spring-batch-admin/README.md

 # Getting Help

-Read the main project [website](http://www.springsource.org/spring-batch-admin) and the [User Guide](http://www.springsource.org/spring-batch-admin/reference).
+Read the main project [website](http://www.spring.io/spring-batch-admin) and the [User Guide](http://www.spring.io/spring-batch-admin/reference).
 Look at the source code and the Javadocs.
 For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=41).
-If you are new to Spring as well as to Spring Batch, look for information about [Spring projects](http://www.springsource.org/projects).
+If you are new to Spring as well as to Spring Batch, look for information about [Spring projects](http://www.spring.io/projects).

 # Contributing to Spring Batch Admin

 Here are some ways for you to get involved in the community:

-* Get involved with the Spring community on the Spring Community Forums.
-Please help out on the [forum](http://forum.springsource.org/forumdisplay.php?f=41) by responding to questions and joining the debate.
-* Create [JIRA](https://jira.springsource.org/browse/BATCHADM) tickets for bugs and new features and comment and vote on the ones that you are interested in.
+* Create [JIRA](https://jira.spring.io/browse/BATCHADM) tickets for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
-* Watch for upcoming articles on Spring by [subscribing](http://www.springsource.org/node/feed) to springframework.org
+* Watch for upcoming articles on Spring by [subscribing](http://spring.io/blog) to spring.io

 Before we accept a non-trivial patch or pull request we will need you to sign the [contributor's agreement](https://support.springsource.com/spring_committer_signup).
 Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions, and you will get an author credit if we do.
 Active contributors might be asked to join the core team, and given the ability to merge pull requests.